AlexETay7/Differential-Leveling-for-Civil-Engineers/README.md

 #### 7. Results Display

-- The results of each shot are appended to the results section, providing a record of the leveling process.
+- The results of each shot are appended below the leveling tool section, providing a record of the leveling process.

-#### 8. Separate Results Container

-- The results are displayed in a separate container, making it distinct from the input form.
 ### **_TESTING:_**

 No test class was made for this project.

 ### **_DISCUSSION:_**

 More to come in the future, the project is not finished.